vishalbalaji/HR-Analytics/doc/paper.md

 <!-- Explain mtry -->

+The standard recursive partitioning algorithm of a Decision Tree starts with all the data and does an exhaustive search over all variables and possible split points to find one that best explains the entire data, thereby reducing the node impurity the most.
+However, for large trees the likes of which are used by the Random Forest algorithm, such an approach can get very computationally expensive.
+To avoid this problem, the Random Forest algorithm uses a variable called *mtry* for each split.
+The algorithm then randomly selects *mtry* predictor variables from the dataset, which ensures that not all the variables are included in the split, while also selecting a different set of variables for each split.

+Three models were trained with 3 randomly assigned values for *mtry*.
+Out of those, the best performing model was that with *mtry* = 28, with an accuracy of approximately 82%.

-The trained RF model yielded tuning parameters which are tabulated in @tbl:rf_params. *Accuracy* was used to select the optimal model using the largest value.
-The final value used for the model was *mtry* = 28.
+The training yielded tuning parameters for all three models which are tabulated in @tbl:rf_params.
+The *Accuracy* metric was used to select the optimal model using the largest value.

 The Confusion Matrix plots for the predictions from the RF model can be seen in @fig:rf_cf.

 Table: Tuning parameters for RF model {#tbl:rf_params}